Hallikainen/pygamee/README.md

 ![image](https://github.com/user-attachments/assets/f7a3ef32-4f99-4c6f-8a43-d7c74293b82e)

 <div>
-  <p>RoboJump 3000 is a classic platform game where the the player is a robot who needs to stay alive while the platforms are moving down.
+  <p>RoboJump 3000 is a classic platform game where the the player is a robot who needs to jump from a platform upwards to another to stay in the game.
+The goal is to collect as many coins as possible.
+The mörkös (ghosts) and the increasing speed of the platforms increases the difficulty the more coins are collected (or passed).
      </p>
 </div>